Golden Horde: General peace (1299–1312)

 On his southwestern borders, Toqta arrested the Italian residents of Sarai and besieged Caffa in 1307.
 The cause was apparently Toqta's displeasure at the Genoese slave trade of his subjects, who were mostly sold as soldiers to Egypt.
 In 1308, Caffa was plundered by the Mongols.

 During the late reign of Toqta, tensions between princes of Tver and Moscow became violent.
 Daniel of Moscow seized the town of Kolomna from Ryazan, which turned to the local basqaq for protection.
-However, this did not deter Daniel, who defeated the Ryazan and Mongol troops in 1301, and then seized Mozhaysk in 1303 and then Pereslavl-Zalessky, which threw off the already weak balance of interprincely relations.
+However, this did not deter Daniel, who defeated the Ryazan and Mongol troops in 1301, and then seized Mozhaysk in 1303 and then Pereyaslavl, which threw off the already weak balance of interprincely relations.
 Daniel may have been motivated to round out his appanage, which in terms of the modern administrative divisions of Russia, was not larger than Moskovsky Uyezd before 1917.
 His tenacity laid the pattern for his successors to become the rulers of all of Russia proper.

-Toqta organized a new conference for the princes in Pereslavl-Zalessky in the autumn of 1304, which was attended by leading princes including Andrey of Vladimir, Mikhail of Tver, and Yury of Moscow, Daniel's eldest son who succeeded him after his death in March 1304.
+Toqta organized a new conference for the princes in Pereyaslavl in the autumn of 1304, which was attended by leading princes including Andrey of Vladimir, Mikhail of Tver, and Yury of Moscow, Daniel's eldest son who succeeded him after his death in March 1304.
 Maximos, the metropolitan of the Russian Orthodox Church, was also in attendance.
 Toqta possibly intended to completely transform the political organization of his Russian ulus, though there is little information about the last years of his reign, with there only being accounts in the Russian annals of the interrelations among the princes, while Arab and Persian chroniclers focused on the Golden Horde's relations with Egypt and Iran.
 Toqta probably intended to eliminate the special status of the grand principality of Vladimir, and to place all the Russian princes on the same level as his vassals with a definite appanage assigned to each one of them.
 Toqta decided to personally visit northern Russia to settle the conflict between the princes, but he fell ill and died while crossing the Volga in 1312, according to the writer who continued Rashid al-Din's History.